flashlan/Meeting-Room_App-DIO/README.md

 1. First build and start the server in Intellij.

-	Note: *The server use a h2 volatile database, and then every restart of the server the database is cleared.*
+	Remenber: *The server use a h2 volatile database, and then every restart of the server the database content will be cleared.*

 2. Start the Angular project: